top of page

 What will we discuss in therapy?

 Therapy is a process of self-discovery where together, we will work to learn who you are.
-We will examine your relationship style, core beliefs, and instinctual attitudes in which you engage in your world.
+We will examine your relationship style, core beliefs, and attitudes in which you engage in your world.
 You will be invited to share about whatever feels important to you.
 This safe and confidential environment will hopefully allow you have a new experience of yourself as grounded and connected.

 How long is a typical psychotherapy session and how often will I meet with my therapist?